michelcrypt4d4mus/pdfalyzer/README.md

 ### Troubleshooting
+1. If you can't get the `pdfalyze` command to work try `python -m pdfalyzer`.
+It's an equivalent but more portable version of the same command that does not rely on your python script paths being set up in a sane way.
-While The Pdfalyzer has been tested on quite a few large and very complicated PDFs there are no doubt a bunch of edge cases that will trip up the code.
+1. While The Pdfalyzer has been tested on quite a few large and very complicated PDFs there are no doubt a bunch of edge cases that will trip up the code.
 If that does happen and you hit an error, please open [a GitHub issue](https://github.com/michelcrypt4d4mus/pdfalyzer/issues) with the compressed (`.zip`, `.gz`, whatever) PDF that is causing the problem attached (if possible) and I'll take a look when I can.
 I will _not_ take a look at any uncompressed PDFs due to the security risks so make sure you zip it before you ship it.

 # Example Output
 The Pdfalyzer can export visualizations to HTML, ANSI colored text, and SVG images using the file export functionality that comes with [Rich](https://github.com/Textualize/rich).
 SVGs can be turned into `png` format images with a tool like Inkscape or `cairosvg` (Inkscape works a lot better in our experience).
+See `pdfalyze --help` for the specifics.

 ### Basic Tree View